segmentio/segment-docs/src/connections/destinations/catalog/wigzo/index.md

 title: Wigzo Destination
 ---

-[Wigzo](https://www.wigzo.com/) is a Contextual Marketing Platform that helps marketers send Smarter Communication in Email or In-App.
-Which means changing content dynamically based on User behaviour on Website and App.
-Using Wigzo's predictive technologies companies can produce Dynamic content blocks which automatically populates in emails based on User behaviour and Context.
+[Wigzo](https://www.wigzo.com/) is a Contextual Marketing Platform that helps marketers send smarter communication through email or in-app, by changing content dynamically based on User behavior.
+Using Wigzo's predictive technologies, companies can produce Dynamic content blocks which automatically populate in emails based on User behavior and Context.

 This destination is maintained by Wigzo.
 For any issues with the destination, [contact their team](mailto:support@wigzo.com)

-This document was last updated on November 7, 2018.
-If you notice any gaps, out-dated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact/)!

 ## Getting Started